The 7 Fingers: Traces (2006 – present)

 The show had its world premiere in Montreal in January 2006, shortly before performing at the Commonwealth Games in Melbourne, Australia.
 With ten years and nearly 1900 shows to its name, Traces is considered one of the collective's biggest successes.
 In 2011, the show played for one year at Union Square Theatre in New York.

 Artistic collaborations

 Peter Pan 360 (2015–2016)

 In 2015, The 7 Fingers led the choreography and movement direction of Peter Pan 360 in the United States.
 Presented in the Threesixty Theatre, a 360-degree stage within a 100-foot high structure, Peter Pan was directed by Thom Sutherland with original music by Benjamin Wallfisch.

 Pippin (2013–2017)

 The choreography and integration of circus into the Broadway revival of the musical Pippin was entrusted to The 7 Fingers.
 In 2014, the show was performed 420 times at the Music Box Theatre in New York.
 Pippin also toured the US.

+Pub Royal (2023-2024)

+A jukebox musical based around the music of popular Quebec rock band Les Cowboys Fringants, launched around the time of the death of founding member Karl Tremblay.
+The band concurrently released the album Pub Royal in April 2024.